 - New blower motor: $250–$800

-- Seal ductwork: varies based on square footage
+- Seal ductwork: varies based on house size

-Phelps Heating & Cooling, Inc. Can Solve Your Furnace Issues Quickly and Affordably
+Phelps Heating & Cooling, Inc. Will Work Hard to Get to the Bottom of Your Furnace Problems Quickly and Affordably

-Furnace issues can be a costly headache, but not when you call Phelps Heating & Cooling, Inc..
-We’ve been delivering the quality, affordable furnace repair Hodgenville homeowners have trusted since {year}.
-Call us at 270-358-3167 to request your free estimate today.
+Furnace problems can be an expensive headache, but not when you work with Phelps Heating & Cooling, Inc..
+We’ve been providing the quality, affordable furnace repair Hodgenville homeowners have trusted since year.
+Contact us at 270-358-3167 to receive your free estimate today.